ParaskP7/sample-code-movies/README.md

 config/keys/
 ```

-There is currently one property files that you need to put into that directory, this is:
+There is currently one property file that you need to put into that directory, this is the:
 ```
 themoviedb_api.properties
 ```